CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Elective

-Students should be proficient in conjugating Spanish verbs in the present tense, irregular verbs and past tenses (preterite and imperfect).
+Recommendations: Students should be proficient in conjugating Spanish verbs in the present tense, irregular verbs and past tenses (preterite and imperfect).